keatinl1/Haar-Transform/README.md

 # Haar-Transform

 ## 1 - Introduction
-For this project, an image was taken and was compressed using two different methods, quantisation and a Haar transform which was then quantised.
-The different techniques were then compared and conclusions were made.
-This project was done using MATLAB
+For this project, an image was taken and was compressed using two different methods.
+Quantisation alone and Haar transformation followed by quantisation.
+The results were then compared and conclusions were made.

+This project was done in MATLAB.

 $~~~~~~~~~~~$

 ## 2 - Methodology
 ### 2.1 - Setup
-Firstly, the workspace was cleared and then the image that was being processed was imported.
-It is a test image of Lena Forsén, used to compare compression techniques, it is shown in figure 1.
+Firstly, the workspace was cleared and the image imported.
+It is a test image of Lena Forsén, it is shown in figure 1.

 ```matlab
 %% Setup and import image